A Dancer's Reflection Class Descriptions

-Combo Kids: This is a 45 min class designed for children who are 4 years old.
+Combo Kids: This is a 45 min class designed for children who are 4 years old and entering K4.
 Teachers will continue to develop the skills introduced during Creative Movement as well as expose students to the fundamentals of tap.

 Dance Fusion…where grace and funk collide

 Dance Fusion: Students will be exposed to a balance of structured, controlled ballet movements and upbeat, fast paced dancing.
 Teachers will focus on developing and progressing students in their ballet technique for a portion of each class session.
 Students will also be exposed to upbeat dance styles and learn combinations to popular music.

 Dance Fusion 1: 30 min class designed for students entering Kindergarten